Dials and Hands

 Jean-Louis Jeanmaire

-It is Swiss patent No. 5139, dated 19 June 1892.
+It is Swiss patent No. 2262, dated 11 June 1890.
 The patent was granted to Jean-Louis Jeanmaire, of Orvin near to Bienne.
-It is titled Quantième à guichet pour montres et pendules or Calendar window for watches and clocks.
+It is titled Quantième à guichet pour montres et pendules, that is Calendar window for watches and clocks.

 The date is displayed through a hole in the dial by two circular discs, one numbered 0 to 3 and the other 0 to 9 to allow the full range of dates from 01 to 31 to be displayed.
 The day of the week is displayed by a third disc through a second hole in the dial below the centre.